What are the opportunities for rural tourism from Europe?

 - World Travel Market – annual tourism trade event, November, London.

 Generating direct sales

 European rural travellers increasingly book their holidays directly with service providers at the destination.
-To increase your chances of direct sales you can promote your product on rural tourism websites/portals.
-For example All Rural and Responsible Travel.
+To increase your chances of direct sales you can promote your product on rural tourism websites/portals, such as All Rural and Responsible Travel.
 Also consider developing your own national or regional rural tourism portal.
-Some examples are:

-Travellers have many destinations and types of holidays to choose from.
-This makes tourism a relatively price sensitive and competitive industry.
+Travellers have many destinations and types of holiday to choose from.
+This makes tourism a relatively price-sensitive and competitive industry.
 The price of a long-haul trip consists of three dimensions:

 - The exchange rate between the currencies of the country of origin and the destination country.

 - The costs of transport to and from the destination country.

 - The price of goods and services the traveller consumes in the destination country.